 I have competed three times.
 I have also performed at studio shows.
 I have a lot of nerves so I am not really handling it.
 I just jump.
 Like from a diving board.

-In the Norwegian championship this year we saw you having a Hawaiian/jungle theme which was really fun to see!
+In the Norwegian championship this year we saw you having a Hawaiian/Jungle theme, which was really fun to see!
 How did you come up with the idea and did you choreograph the performance yourself?

 My coreo was inspired by Vaiana.
 I like the story because it is about pursuing what you are destined to do.
 I have also lived a few years in Australia, where I also got to meet a lot of people with a Maori background and I find the culture fascinating.
 I made the choreo with good help from my mentor Jorge Lera in Team Nye Tendenser.

 Have you ever told someone about your sport and not received a good response?
-Tell us about that conversation!

 Not really.
 Most people are impressed and the first thing they say is that I must be really strong.
 My mom was sceptical until I bought a ticket for her for my first competition which was the Norwegian Championship 2017.
 She was the happiest woman in the whole building when I won my category.